 Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

-Double Glazing for Listed Buildings: The 2025 Planning Guide
+Double Glazing for Listed Buildings: The 2026 Planning Guide

-Double Glazing for Listed Buildings: The 2025 Planning Guide
+Double Glazing for Listed Buildings: The 2026 Planning Guide

-- The Old Rule: “No double glazing in Grade II buildings” is no longer an absolute rule.
+- ❌ The Old Rule: “No double glazing in Grade II buildings” is no longer an absolute rule.

-- Planning Policy: Historic England’s latest guidance supports retrofitting if it doesn’t harm the “significance” of the building.
+- 🏛️ Planning Policy: Historic England’s latest guidance supports retrofitting if it doesn’t harm the “significance” of the building.

 For decades, owning a Listed Building in the UK meant resigning yourself to cold winters, condensation, and sky-high energy bills.
-The stance from Conservation Officers was usually a strict “no” to double glazing.
+The stance from local Conservation Officers was usually a strict “no” to double glazing.

 1. The Historic Problem: “Thick” Glass

 Why have Conservation Officers historically rejected double glazing?
-It wasn’t just about the material; it was about the sightlines.
+It wasn’t just about the material; it was entirely about the sightlines.

-Standard double glazing is around 24mm to 28mm thick.
-Original single-glazed Georgian or Victorian sash windows are designed for glass that is only 3mm or 4mm thick.
-Trying to squeeze a fat double-glazed unit into a delicate timber frame requires deepening the rebate and making the glazing bars (muntins) much thicker.
-This destroys the delicate, elegant proportions of the historic window, leading to the “clunky” look that planners hate.
+Standard modern double glazing is typically 24mm to 28mm thick.
+Original single-glazed Georgian or Victorian sash windows are designed to hold glass that is only 3mm or 4mm thick.
+Trying to squeeze a fat, modern double-glazed unit into a delicate timber frame requires deepening the rebate and making the glazing bars (the criss-cross muntins) much thicker.

-2. The 2025 Solution: Vacuum Glazing
+2. The Solution: Vacuum Glazing

-[Image of vacuum glazing cross section diagram]Instead of filling the gap between the panes with gas (Argon/Krypton), all the air is sucked out to create a vacuum.
-Because a vacuum is the perfect insulator (heat cannot travel through nothing), the gap between the panes can be microscopic—just 0.3mm.
+Instead of filling the gap between the two panes of glass with a gas (like Argon or Krypton), all the air is sucked out to create a vacuum.
+Because a vacuum is the perfect thermal insulator (heat cannot travel through nothing), the gap between the panes can be microscopic—just 0.3mm.

-| Feature | Single Glazing (Historic) | Standard Double Glazing | Vacuum Glazing (LandVac) |
+| Feature | Single Glazing (Historic) | Standard Double Glazing | Vacuum Glazing (e.g. LandVac) |

 |---|---|---|---|